-- 1. A nominee for any office must be a member in full standing of the TSSU. - 2.
-Nominations for Coordinator, Chair, Trustee I, MMC Commissioner, Chief Steward I and the OH&S Commissioner shall commence at the September General Membership Meeting (hereinafter referred to as "GM") and close at the October GM.
-Nominations for Chief Steward II, Organizer, Treasurer, Secretary, Ex-Officio, Trustee II, and Solidarity & Social Justice Commissioner shall commence at the January GM and close at the February GM.
+- 2. Nominations for Coordinator, Chair, Trustee I, Organiser II, Chief Steward I and the OH&S Commissioner shall commence at the September General Membership Meeting (hereinafter referred to as "GM") and close at the October GM.
+Nominations for Chief Steward II, Organiser I, Secretary-Treasurer, Ex-Officio, Trustee II, and Solidarity & Social Justice Commissioner shall commence at the January GM and close at the February GM.
 The Ex-Officio Officer will have served on the Executive any time during the previous twelve (12) months.
 At least fourteen (14) days prior notice of the election shall be given to the Membership.
-The person receiving the largest number of votes, for a given position, shall stand elected for that position. - 3.
+The person receiving the largest number of - 3.
 The two (2) Trustees shall be responsible for the fair conduct of the balloting in all TSSU elections.
-In the event that a Trustee is running for office and is therefore not available to act as a Returning Officer, the Executive shall appoint a Returning Officer accordingly.
+In the event that a Trustee I is running for office and is therefore not available to act as a Returning Officer, the Executive shall appoint a Returning Officer accordingly.
 No member standing for office in an election shall be eligible to act as a returning officer in that election.
-Each candidate shall be allowed one (1) scrutineer (not the candidate) at the ballot count and, if polling stations are used, at each polling station.
+Each candidate shall be allowed one (1)

+scrutineer (not the candidate) at the ballot count and, if polling stations are used, at each polling station.
 The results of the balloting will be announced as soon as possible after the election.
 All contested Executive/Commissioner elections shall be decided by ballot, through polling and/or online voting.
 The Executive, in consultation with the Trustees, will decide the voting procedure to be used during elections.
 The Union shall hold regular Fall and Spring elections by ballot.
-For by- elections, in the event that there are no contested positions at the close of nominations, the GM may vote on whether to have the candidate/s ratified at that GM or to conduct a yes/no ballot through polling stations or mail-out ballots.
+For by-elections, in the event that there are no contested positions at the close of nominations, the GM may vote on whether to have the candidate/s ratified at that GM or to conduct a yes/no ballot through polling stations or mail-out ballots.
 If the GM elects to ratify the candidate/s, a further individual ratification vote shall be conducted at that GM for each candidate, even if there is only one position to be ratified.

-- 4. Those Executive Members elected in the Fall shall take office at the start of the last full work-week in November, while those elected in the Spring shall take office at the start of the last full work week in March, unless a protest is lodged under F.5. - 5.
+- 4. Those Executive Members elected in the Fall shall take office at the start of the last full work-week in November, while those elected in the Spring shall take office at the start of the last full work week in March, unless a protest is lodged under E.1.5. - 5.
 Any protest alleging "unfair ballot" or other irregularity must be presented in writing to a Trustee(s) of the TSSU within seven (7) days of the results of the balloting being announced.
 Upon receipt of such protest the TSSU Executive shall investigate the matter.
 If the protest is found to have substance, another ballot shall be conducted.
 All ballots and voting lists shall be held by the Trustees for a reasonable period of time after the election.
 A motion to destroy the ballots shall be in order at a subsequent TSSU GM no less than one month following the announcement of the results. - 6.
-Union members shall annually elect one (1) Steward to represent up to twenty (20) employees in each department or in each Faculty in which there are no departments.
-Departments which exceed twenty (20) employees may elect an additional Steward (i.e., up to 40 employees two (2) Stewards, etc.). - 7.
-No candidate may be elected to any office who is not present at the nominating meeting unless written consent to serve in the office if elected is presented to the Officer presiding over that meeting at the time of nomination.
+No candidate may be nominated to any office who is not present at the nominating meeting unless written consent to serve in the office, if elected, is presented to the Officer presiding over that meeting at the time of nomination.